Master of Arts in Intercultural Studies (M.A.I.C.S.)

 NT Survey I (3) NT Survey II/ Single Book Study (3)

-2nd year The Pentateuch (3) OT Historical Literature (3)
+2nd year The Pentateuch/Prophets (3) Historical Literature/Psalms and Wisdom Literature (3)

 Church Life